ethanctan/commontime/documentation/README.md

 Watch my video [here:](https://youtu.be/F2_FjIQKgHg) Or [here](https://www.loom.com/share/b3e1718e0bff474e80cdfa9a27d3edb4), on Loom (quality might be better).

+This project is available on github under ethanctan/commontime_submission.

 I created this app using Flask for the backend and HTML, (Bootstrap) CSS and Javascript for the frontend.

 The following files are key to the functioning of this app: